thisiswei/Udacity-courses-I-m-taking/CS212/README.md

 > I just wrote a pigout [game](https://github.com/thisiswei/Udacity-courses-I-m-taking/blob/master/CS212/unit05_19_pig_out_max_win.py), (dec/03) skip it if you dont have time ,and I make notes for books im reading [here](https://github.com/thisiswei/reading)

-#####thanks for taking time  considering me !
-> gschool starts at jan,if you think im not the right fit,please check back in jan,I will be improving,
-> star this repo or [tweet](https://twitter.com/thisiswei) me ,so i know you've read it :)